MetaSys-LISBP/PhysioFit/docs/method.rst

     AICc = AIC + \frac{2k(k+1)}{n-k-1}

-In practice, because the AICc approximates the AIC for large sample sizes, it's often advised that AICc be used as default.
+In practice, because the AICc approximates the AIC for large sample sizes, it's often advised to use AICc as the default.

 To identify the best model, different candidate models that differ in terms of structure or complexity can be used